system dot gay

 memory + awareness #

-The memory barriers between us have actually gotten stronger as we've developed more individualized senses of self and become more intentional about switching.
+Memory barriers between us have actually gotten stronger as we've developed more individualized senses of self and become more intentional about switching.
 What used to be foggy handoffs during conversations are now more often clear transitions where one of us steps back and the other takes over, sometimes with significant gaps in what we can access from each other's time fronting.

 sharing information #